Malai-Andrii/AndrewsFood/README.md

-This is masters degree project of Malai Andrii
+This is the master degree project of Malai Andrii

 Futher descriptions will be provided soon